 In summary, the key points of this article on how to start your career as a project manager are:

 Looking to sharpen your project management skills?
-Join our top-rated Diploma in Project Management today!
+Join our top-rated Project Management course today!